Ramblers outhit Mastodons .408 to .094 in three-set sweep

-Ramblers address media ahead of tomorrow night's national semifinal
+Ramblers speak to media in anticipation of tomorrow's night's national championship

-A former Loyola University Chicago volleyball standout, Shane Davis enters his tenth season as the head coach of the Loyola men's volleyball program.
-A three-time Midwestern Intercollegiate Volleyball Association (MIVA) Coach of the Year, Davis has enjoyed much success, compiling a career record of 186-75 and leading Loyola to consecutive regular-season titles in 2005 and 2006 for the first time in program history.
+A former Loyola University Chicago volleyball standout, Shane Davis enters his 12th season as the head coach of the Loyola men's volleyball program.
+A four-time Midwestern Intercollegiate Volleyball Association (MIVA) Coach of the Year, Davis has enjoyed much success, compiling a career record of 237-86 and leading Loyola to its first-ever NCAA Championship in 2014.

-Since his arrival in 2004, Davis has coached seven All-Americans (Scott Greene, James Grunst, Chris Kozlarek, Krystian Krzyzak, Kris Berzins, Mike Bunting and Joseph Smalzer) and 34 All-MIVA selections, including a pair of MIVA Players of the Year (Greene in 2005 and Kozlarek in 2006).
+Since his arrival in 2004, Davis has coached nine All-Americans (Scott Greene, James Grunst, Chris Kozlarek, Krystian Krzyzak, Kris Berzins, Mike Bunting, Joseph Smalzer, Thomas Jaeschke and Nicholas Olson) and 40 All-MIVA selections, including four MIVA Players of the Year (Greene in 2005, Kozlarek in 2006, Smalzer in 2013 and Jaeschke in 2014).

 In his ninth season as head coach, Davis guided the Ramblers to the program's 16th-consecutive winning season as Loyola recorded a 29-12 overall mark in 2012.
 The Ramblers finished third in the MIVA standings with an 8-4 conference record and reached the 2012 MIVA Semifinals.
 Boasting four All-MIVA selections (Smalzer, Jasaitis, Bunting and Berzins), the team also excelled off the court as 14 players were named to the 2012 MIVA Academic All-Conference Team.